escodro

 The first ViewModel has three states: EmptyList, LoadedList, Error and the second one has two: DataLoaded and Error.

-Thanks and advance! 🎉Adam Powell
+Thanks and advance! šAdam Powell

-you get snapshot consistency of both plus observability for freeescodro
+02/18/2021, 5:07 PM[Mutable]State<T> instead of StateFlow you get snapshot consistency of both plus observability for freeescodro

-02/18/2021, 5:16 PM.collectAsState()
+02/18/2021, 5:16 PM.collectAsState()).

-on the child VM (basically making a hierarchy of VMs, rather than a loose network of them which are collected in various places).
+If they are related, I like to choose one as the āparentā VM and collect that one in the āchildā VM, and only collectAsState() on the child VM (basically making a hierarchy of VMs, rather than a loose network of them which are collected in various places).
 The child VM emits a state object which includes the necessary properties from its parent (with any necessary transformations), as well as its own stateAdam Powell

-whenever several things need to change as part of a single snapshot transactionescodro
+02/18/2021, 5:26 PMby mutableStateOf properties on the class, yeah.
+And withMutableSnapshot {} whenever several things need to change as part of a single snapshot transactionAdam Powell

 02/18/2021, 5:38 PMval detailViewState by detailViewModel.state